openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

    Controller](https://github.com/openshift/cluster-node-tuning-operator/blob/master/docs/performanceprofile/performance_profile.md)
    part of [Cluster Node Tuning Operator](https://github.com/openshift/cluster-node-tuning-operator)
-   - This change will support adding the ability to explicitly pin `Management` workloads.
+   - This change will support adding the ability to implicitly pin `management` workloads based on `reserved` and `isolated` cores.
    - This change will support updating a global identifier when workload partitioning is detected on the nodes.